Mike Woodruff '87, Outing Club Director

 firstname.lastname@example.org (207) 725-3125

 Adam Berliner was born and raised in the thriving metropolis of New York City.
 He graduated from Bowdoin in 2013 with a degree in Philosophy.
 While at Bowdoin, Adam worked at the climbing wall for four years, and led trips for the BOC after completing Leadership Training during the spring of his freshman year.
 Adam spent many of his weekends participating in and leading BOC trips, including whitewater kayaking, rafting, and canoeing trips, winter mountaineering trips, hiking and backpacking trips.
 Adam also enjoyed teaching Leadership Training groups and leading them on backpacking trips.
 During his years at Bowdoin, he enjoyed playing in the internationally renowned fiddle band, Jesus and the Kid.
 After graduation, Adam pursued his other passion of cooking, and spent time cooking at Maialino restaurant in New York City.
-He spent the winter living out of his truck and following the snow all over the Rockies, skiing almost 100 days in the process, before returning to the food industry for the summer.
+He spent the winter living out of his truck and following the snow all over the Rockies, skiing over 100 days in the process, before returning to the food industry for the summer.
 Aside from telemark skiing, which Adam picked up his freshman year at Bowdoin, and cooking, which he picked up from his family at an early age, Adam’s other big passion is climbing.
 During his sophomore year at Bowdoin, Adam became an AMGA certified Single Pitch Instructor, and helped to revive the climbing program at the BOC, which he still oversees.
 While Adam loves nothing more than a bluebird day in the mountains with absolutely no problems, one of his life mantras is that “It doesn’t have to be fun to be fun,” and tries to instill this love of “second class fun” in his students.
 Adam is also keen on using failure as a teaching tool, and allowing his students to fail in a safe and controlled environment where failures can become teachable moments rather than disastrous events.